-When I’m looking for a hearty bread to go alongside a stew or a roast, I often turn to this simple yet satisfying Irish soda bread.
+When I’m looking for a hearty bread to go alongside a chicken stew or a slow roasted prime rib, I often turn to this simple yet satisfying Irish soda bread.
 It has the perfect blend of sweet and savory flavors.

 Whether it’s St. Patrick’s Day or just any old weeknight during the cold weather months, you can often find me whipping up a loaf of Irish soda bread.
-There’s no kneading, no rising, and you can have fresh, hot, bread on your table in no time!
+I love when it bakes up with that perfect texture that just calls out for butter and jam!
+There’s no kneading, no yeast, no rising, and you can have fresh, hot bread on your table in no time!

-This recipe starts with flour, sugar, baking soda and salt, which are stirred together.
-Cubes of cold butter are cut into the flour mixture until coarse crumbs form.
-The next step is to stir in a healthy amount of raisins for a touch of sweetness.
+This Irish soda bread recipe starts with flour, sugar, baking soda and salt.
+Stir these dry ingredients together with a spoon or whisk them in a large bowl.
+Add cubes of cold butter to the flour mixture.
+Use a pastry blender or two forks to cut the butter into the flour mixture until coarse crumbs form.
+Next, stir in a healthy amount of raisins for a touch of sweetness.
 Finally, add buttermilk and egg and stir until a stiff dough forms.
-The dough gets shaped into a round, then goes into a pan.
-Score the top of the bread with a sharp knife, then bake it until golden brown.
+Shape the dough into a round, then set it into a pan or cast iron skillet.
+Score the top of the bread with a sharp knife, then bake it until it has a golden brown crust.
+Serve it with butter and jam or enjoy it with hearty soups or stews.

 - The dough will be sticky and soft.
 Use flour on your hands and on your work surface as needed to keep the dough from sticking and to form a nicely shaped loaf.

-Soda bread stays fresh for up to 3 days at room temperature in an airtight container.
+Soda bread is best the same day you bake it, but it stays fresh for up to 3 days at room temperature in an airtight container.
 It can also be frozen for up to 2 months.
 Freeze the bread in individual slices or as a whole loaf.
+I often store it in a freezer bag, or tightly wrapped plastic wrap or aluminum foil.
 Let the bread thaw at room temperature, then serve.
-You can also microwave your bread for a few seconds to get that fresh from the oven taste.
+You can also reheat it in a toaster, an oven or with a few seconds in a microwave to get that fresh baked taste!

 Whether you’re celebrating St. Patrick’s Day or simply looking for an easy homemade bread recipe, this soda bread is sure to be a hit!